 The truth is that there are hundreds of factors that affect how pages rank within Google’s search results.
 For an in depth piece on keyword research, check out our blog piece Keywords 101: A Beginner’s Guide.

-Your keyword research journey should begin with the keyword search volume metric.
-Start with a specific keyword you think potential customers would use looking for your products or services and check that keyword’s search volume.
-If there’s no search volume, your target audience may be thinking of your business in a different way than you do.
+Your keyword research journey should begin with the keyword volume metric.
+Start with keyword ideas you think potential customers would use when looking for your products or services and check that keyword’s search volume.
+If there’s no search volume, your target audience may be thinking of your business in a different way.

-As the old adage goes “use the same language as your clients” this holds especially true with searchers.
+As the old adage goes, it's a good idea to “use the same language as your clients."
+This is especially true with searchers.
 Search volume is a great indicator for how the general population thinks about your business.
 Natural language processing and synonym vector correlations are continually advancing, but there’s still a substantial direct correlation to the search terms entered into browsers and page content.

 Now filter the list by keyword difficulty.
-The higher a particular keyword’s difficulty is, the more work you will need to do to reach the first page of search for the term.
-If you have a brand new site and you’re competing with massive well-established sites you’ll have more success targeting long-tailed keywords.
+The higher a particular keyword’s difficulty is, the more work you will need to do to reach the first page of search for your primary keyword.
+If you have a brand new site and you’re competing with massive well-established sites, you’ll have more success targeting long-tailed keywords than competitor keywords.
 These terms tend to have lower overall search volume, but also less competition.
 If you’re just starting out, target these easier to reach terms first.